marcransome/MRWorker/README.md

 ## MRWorker

-`MRWorker` is a tiny Objective-C library intended to make interaction with command-line programs effortless.
+`MRWorker` is a tiny experimental Objective-C library intended for running command-line programs and observing (or responding to) their output.

 A simple example: